 - Replace Wet Insulation and Remove Debris

 This is the most general type of crawl space cleaning.
-Especially if you’ve had standing water in your crawl space for any significant amount of time, you’re probably going to have a significant amount of debris in there.
+Especially if you’ve had standing water in your crawl space for any significant amount of time, you’re probably going to have a substantial amount of debris in there.

 - Clean Up Rodent and Insect Droppings